KnowEnG/Spreadsheets_Transformation/README.md

 # Spreadsheets Transformation
-Apply various transformations on one or more Spreadsheets (Genomic, Phenotype, ...)
+Apply various transformations on one or more Spreadsheets (Genomic, Phenotypic, ...)

 ## Table of Transformtions